galenscovell/Hinterstar/README.md

 # Oregon-Trail
-Remake of the modern classic for Android and iOS
+<blockquote>Modern remake of the classic for Android and iOS</blockquote>